 Puppies are cute and cuddly—and often also ready to bite.
 While getting acclimated with all the new sights, smells and textures the world has to offer, a puppy is constantly learning about his new environment.
 And biting offers him one way to taste the difference between, say, your finger, and his pet-approved chew toy.
 When it comes to manners, a puppy has a lot to learn—especially when his natural instinct is to nip and chew.
 To a puppy, a playful hand can be just as appealing as a chew toy, and it is up to us to help curb those behaviors and create a safe play environment for all.
 With a few helpful tips on how to stop a puppy from biting, your pooch will be ready for proper play in no time.

 Puppies become acclimated with new environments by sniffing and tasting.
 Similar to babies, a puppy becomes acquainted with various items by conducting a taste test and putting everything in his mouth.
 You might come home to find your puppy biting and chewing up your personal items, like a shoe or pillow, because they’re easy targets.
 A puppy might also nibble and bite because his baby teeth are on their way out, and new ones are coming in.
 When a puppy chews up your hand or your stuff, he isn’t trying to be malicious.
 He’s just finding something—anything—that might relieve the pain of teething.

-How to stop puppy biting:
+How to stop a puppy from biting: